queryluke/masseffect-5e-data/data/powers/flare.md

 a creature is <me-condition id="blinded"/> until the end of your next turn and takes radiant damage equal to 6d12.
 On a successful save, a creature takes half damage but suffers no other negative effect.

-__At Higher Levels__: When you cast this spell using a spell slot of 5th level, increase the damage by 2d12.
+__At Higher Levels__: When you cast this power using a power slot of 5th level, increase the damage by 2d12.